irfank123/irfank123/README.md

 # Hi 👋, I'm Irfan

-CS & Mathematics @ NYU Abu Dhabi (May 2026).
-I build at the intersection of quantitative finance, AI/ML, and software engineering.
+Computer Science @ NYU Abu Dhabi (May 2026).
+I build at the intersection of finance, AI/ML, and software engineering.

 Previously a Summer Analyst at Verition Fund Management, rotating across five trading desks.
 Currently leading the Business and Finance Society at NYUAD, running a Student Investment Fund, and building tools for event-driven investing.
 <!--